sapcc/hermes/README.md

 # Using Hermes

-Hermes can be used via our [Converged Cloud Dashboard Elektra](https://github.com/sapcc/elektra) via "Auditing" or as an API.
+Hermes can be used via our [Converged Cloud Dashboard Elektra](https://github.com/sapcc/elektra) via "Auditing" or directly as web API.

-Enter `hermes --help` to see a list of commands and options

-Please refer to the Hermes user guide (TODO) for more instructions
+The Hermes binary is for running the server.
+There is no client binary for connecting to Hermes.

 # Operating Hermes